 Wooden garden furniture

-Wood is a natural product and that makes it inevitable for it to obtain a weathered look.
-Wooden furniture is likely to show some discoloration over time.
-To prevent this, or at least postpone this process, we advise you to clean them twice a year.
-Despite the idea of many, it is not advised to clean wooden garden furniture with a pressure washer.
-The natural layer of wax on the wood can easily be damaged with a pressure washer.
+Wood is a natural product and that makes it inevitable that it will achieve a weathered look.
+Wooden furniture is likely to show some discoloration over time, but if you want to prevent or at least postpone this process, we advise you to clean them twice a year.
+Although often suggested, we don't recommend that you clean wooden garden furniture with a pressure washer. as it can damage the natural layer of wax on the wood.
 Use a soft brush and special furniture cleaning agent.
-After wiping down the furniture you rub in special oil for wooden garden furniture.
+After wiping down the furniture, treat ir with oil recommended for timber garden furniture.
 Let the oil sit for about 15 minutes and give it another wipe.
 All done.

 Is your garden set a bit older?
 Then it’s no surprise that the wood looks a bit weathered already.
 But no need to worry.
 Use a hard brush to take off the top layer of dirt.
 Then apply the furniture cleaning agent and let it sit for 10 minutes.
 Repeat the process of brushing and applying the cleaning agent once per 24 hours until you see the wood’s natural colour reappear.